GrafeasGroup/blossom/README.md

 The website.
 The app.
 The everything.

 A Django app that serves our website, payment portal for donations, engineering blog, and API.
-As of this instant, it is not yet deployed and we are still running on the old system.
-However, Blossom is functionally complete and ready to go.
+It can be found at https://grafeas.org.

 ## Local development